-- 1200.
-Employees must not use tools, machinery, or appliances that are improperly assembled, defective, or improvised nor use them for other than their intended purposes. - 1201.
+- 1201.
 Tools, machinery, and appliances not in use must be properly protected.
 Sharp points or edges must not be left exposed.
 Laying down a power tool with motor running is prohibited. - 1202.
-When using a manual car mover, lever, or bar: - [1] Place the tool securely for a firm bearing under or against object to be moved. - [2] Assume a braced position with secure placement of feet. - [3] Maintain balance to have all parts of body in position to avoid being caught between the bar or lever and other objects.
-Keep the handle out of line with the rail. - [4] Observe base or contact points on car movers and make necessary replacements or adjustments to tool or tool parts. - [5] Use suitable block under bar, lever, or raised object where required to assure secure grip. - 1203.
+When using a manual car mover, lever, or bar: - (a) Place the tool securely for a firm bearing under or against object to be moved. - (b) Assume a braced position with secure placement of feet. - (c) Maintain balance to have all parts of body in position to avoid being caught between the bar or lever and other objects.
+Keep the handle out of line with the rail. - (d) Observe base or contact points on car movers and make necessary replacements or adjustments to tool or tool parts. - (e) Use suitable block under bar, lever, or raised object where required to assure secure grip. - 1203.
 The use of lining bars or claw bars for turning rail is prohibited.
 Rail forks, track wrenches, or bars not exceeding 48" in length are to be used when turning rail by hand.
 When turning rail, employees are to use extreme caution to avoid positioning themselves where they might be struck about the head or face in the event of unexpected rail turning. - 1204.
 Spike mauls must not be used to strike chisels, rock drills, punches, lining pins, or other spike mauls.
 Striking a claw bar with any tool is prohibited.
 When two or more employees are driving spikes by hand, they are prohibited from driving the same spike at the same time. - 1205.
 Drift pins or similar devices must be used for aligning holes. - 1206.
 Jacks must be securely placed.
-A block of wood or rubber, 1/4" to 1/2" thick, must be inserted between head of the jack and metal parts being jacked except when jacking rail.

-NOTE: The thickness of the block/shim does not apply when using in-floor jacks.
+A block of wood or rubber, 1/4" to 1/2" thick, must be inserted between head of the jack and metal parts being jacked except when jacking rail. - NOTE: The thickness of the block/shim does not apply when using in-floor jacks.